trainto/heyjoon.dev/_posts/2016-03-08-Bach-Cello-Suite-No1-Prelude.markdown

 My favourite is always Chopin, but I quite love Bach too.
 It is told that Chopin was also very fond of Bach.
 When I was taught playing piano, Bach was always total nightmare because my fingers did not listen to my head.
 However, listening to Bach makes me feel very relaxed helps me to refresh.

-If you have any kind of touble, just sit back and listen to this beautiful music.
+If you have any kind of trouble, just sit back and listen to this beautiful music.